(406) 404-1600

 • LED 5301Leadership Foundations

 LED 5301 explores a shared form of leadership, one that combines the servant leadership paradigm modeled in the New Testament with a contemporary approach that considers the various ways in which leaders communicate appropriately with their teams.
+LED 5301 is a prerequisite for all 6000-7000 level Leadership Studies courses.
 (3 credit hours)

 • LED 6301Visionary Leadership